Efficient Data Analytics on Augmented Similarity Triplets: Related work

-Given the quadratic dimensions of the feature spaces, kernel computation is computationally prohibitive.
 Some recent works perform data analytics directly on triplets without computing the kernels.
-An approximate median of the dataset using triplets of the form \ref{tripOutlier} is computed in \cite{heikinheimo2013crowd}.
-Algorithms to estimate density using relative similarity are provided in \cite{ukkonen2015crowdsourced}.
-Similarly, triplets of the form \ref{tripCentral} are used to find approximate median and outlier in a dataset \cite{Kleindessner2017lens}.
-Moreover, approximate nearest neighbors based clustering and classification algorithms are also provided in \cite{Kleindessner2017lens}.
-Recent works avoid the embedding and kernel computation and perform machine learning tasks directly based on comparison trees \cite{haghiri2017ComparisonBasedNearestNeighbor,HaghiriGL18,PerrotL19}.
-Active triplets generation mechanism is used in \cite{tamuz2011adaptively,haghiri2017ComparisonBasedNearestNeighbor,HaghiriGL18} in which the triplets of desired choice are queried.
-Machine learning tasks performed directly on triplets include nearest neighbors search \cite{haghiri2017ComparisonBasedNearestNeighbor}, classification \cite{PerrotL19,HaghiriGL18}, comparison based hierarchical clustering \cite{ghoshdastidar2018foundations}, and \textit{correlation clustering} \cite{ukkonen2017crowdsourced}.
+An approximate median of the dataset using triplets is proposed in~\cite{heikinheimo2013crowd}.
+Algorithms to estimate density using relative similarity are provided in~\cite{ukkonen2015crowdsourced}.
+Similarly, triplets are used to find approximate median and outliers in a dataset~\cite{Kleindessner2017lens}.
+Approximate nearest neighbors-based clustering and classification algorithms are also proposed in~\cite{Kleindessner2017lens}.
+Another set of research works perform machine learning directly based on comparison trees~\cite{haghiri2017ComparisonBasedNearestNeighbor,HaghiriGL18,PerrotL19}.
+Active triplets generation mechanism is used in~\cite{tamuz2011adaptively,haghiri2017ComparisonBasedNearestNeighbor,HaghiriGL18} in which the triplets of the desired choice are queried.
+Machine learning tasks performed directly on triplets include nearest neighbors search~\cite{haghiri2017ComparisonBasedNearestNeighbor}, classification ~\cite{PerrotL19,HaghiriGL18}, comparison based hierarchical clustering~\cite{ghoshdastidar2018foundations}, and correlation clustering~\cite{ukkonen2017crowdsourced}.

-Data gathering in this setting is expensive as it requires human judges to order objects in a triplet \cite{FranklinKKRX11,GomesWKP11,ParameswaranGPPRW12}.
+Data gathering in this setting is expensive as it requires human judges to order objects in a triplet~\cite{GomesWKP11,ParameswaranGPPRW12}.
 This leads to reduced quality in inferences drawn from limited information.
-Dense feature vectors and kernels based on them will likely lead to enhanced accuracies of machine learning algorithms.
+Dense feature vectors and kernels based on them enhance the quality of machine learning algorithms.
 Furthermore, dense feature vectors can lead to approximation algorithms for computing kernels with quality guarantees.
-For literature on large scale kernel learning \cite{BojarskiCCFGMSS17,sun2018but,Yang2012Nystrom,rudi2017generalization} and kernel approximation \cite{FarhanNIPS2017,LiTOS19} see references therein.
-Data augmentation on text data for paraphrase detection has been used in \cite{khan2019multicascaded}.
+For literature on large scale kernel learning~\cite{BojarskiCCFGMSS17,sun2018but} and kernel approximation~\cite{FarhanNIPS2017,LiTOS19} see references therein.
+Authors in~\cite{li2016extracting} demonstrate that more noise and inconsistencies in human responses regarding the pairwise rating of data could corrupt similarity judgments, both within- and across subjects, which could badly affect the overall data interpretation.